deepssh/react-redux-app/README.md

 #### Get started with this App

-There are two methods for getting started with this app.
+It is very simple to getting started with this app.

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: